 What People Are Saying

 "“I look back and I see how far this organization has come and it motivates me for how much we have yet to accomplish.
-With the Truth and Reconciliation Commission recommendations we have great opportunity for increased inclusion and equity for Inuit. "
+With the Truth and Reconciliation Commission recommendations, we have a great opportunity for increased inclusion and equity for Inuit. "

 — Jason LeBlanc Executive Director of T.I. , Read More